 In the 1990s we broadened the scope of our work to include a training center, targeted directly at jobseekers and community residents.
 Using its manufacturing expertise, JARC began implementing the Sectoral Model of workforce development: preparing job seekers for positions employers need to fill today.

 By the 2000s, JARC became a leader and expert in job training and employer engagement.
 We began offering our Manufacturing Bridge Program to help lower skilled adults raise their math and reading scores to move into advanced training.
 With changes in the manufacturing sector, we began to focus its training on computer numerical control (CNC) and welding.
 And as more people came through our doors looking to start a career, we scaled up our financial support services - including financial coaching and public benefits screening - to help our participants meet their basic needs and build their wealth.

 As we have developed an expertise in manufacturing job training, we've worked to expand our impact.
 Thousands of Chicagoans lack the resources to move out of poverty.
 And local manufacturers continue to struggle with skills gaps in key positions like CNC machinist and welder.

-In 2014 we launched our first geographic expansion to DuPage County, called the Metro West Careers in Manufacturing Programs, to serve the growing number of low-income suburban residents and the many manufacturers who call the suburbs home.
-We also launched a separate 501c3 affiliate in Baltimore, MD in 2015.
+In 2015 we launched a separate 501c3 affiliate in Baltimore, MD.
 More recently, we expanded our programs to the Austin neighborhood on the west side of Chicago - a community of great challenges and opportunities.